This post is part of the series Hospitality

 - In a journal, jot down little ways you can start to nurture and demonstrate the spirit of hospitality in your life.

 Join the discussion

 I would love to know your thoughts on this topic.
-In the comments below, share your hospitality triumphs and failures, your excitement and anxiety.
+In the comments below, share your triumphs and failures, your excitement and anxiety.

 Join us next time as we continue our Hospitality series.
 We will discuss in more detail the practicality of genuine hospitality, how to let go of negative experiences or perfectionist ideas, and setting proper boundaries.

 Hospitality: Healing, changing, and setting boundaries